 In order for a pair of birds to use one of our boxes, the box are placed in areas that have large un-plowed grass covered fields, tall trees or juniper bushes where the male can roost during the day, and each box is placed far from busy roads and highways, so the birds don't get hit by cars.
 Our boxes are placed on buildings, as to lessen the chances of predators, such as Raccoons entering the nests to disturb the eggs and young.
-In most of our locations, the birds raise two broods per season and often raise over 10 baby owls each year.
+In many of our locations, the birds raise two broods per season and often raise over 10 baby owls each year.

 Below are some photos of the Barn Owl research.

 Barn Owl numbers have declined over the years due to man made causes such as loss of habitat and nesting sites.
-Many old buildings that Barn Owls would use have been torn down and replaced by new buildings with no openings for the owls.
+Many old buildings that Barn Owls would use, have been torn down and replaced by new buildings, with no openings for the owls.
 Therefore, volunteers for CARRI built and placed 10 Barn Owl nest boxes in what we thought would be good habitat for the owls.

 Through this research CARRI has answered several questions about Barn Owls including:

-1) Barn Owls begin nesting in Colorado in March and occasionally in February, but can nest as late as August.
+1) Barn Owls begin nesting in Colorado in March, and occasionally in February, but can nest as late as August.

 2) Barn Owls mate and raise a family when they are 1 year old.

-3) Tall grass a plus for nesting Barn Owls as it is a great location for voles and mice that the owls catch with ease.
+3) Tall grass a plus for nesting Barn Owls, as it is a great location for voles and mice, that the owls catch with ease.